Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 ![Attempt reboot injection on ping field](http://i.imgur.com/bPv4AxJ.png)

+Which would result in this final string being executed as a shell command:
+`ping google.com -c 1; reboot; ping 192.168.1.1 > /dev/null`.
+If the router
+reboots, we found a way in.

 As I said, I couldn't find anything.
-The idea would be to verify that for all input fields, whether they're in the web interface or some other network interface.
+Ideally we'd like to verify that for all input fields, whether they're in the web interface or some other network interface.
 Another example of a network interface [potentially vulnerable](https://www.pentestpartners.com/blog/tr-064-worm-its-not-mirai-and-the-outages-are-interesting/) to remote command injections is the "LAN-Side DSL CPE Configuration" protocol, or **TR-064**.
 Even though this protocol was designed to be used over the internal network only, it's been used to configure routers over the internet in the past.
-Remote command injection vulnerabilities in this protocol have been used to extract things like WiFi credentials from routers remotely with just a few packets.
+Command injection vulnerabilities in some implementations of this protocol have been used to remotely extract data like WiFi credentials from routers with just a few packets.

 This router has a binary conveniently named `/bin/tr064`; if we take a look, we find this right in the `main()` function: